-In addition, because a foreign corporation that owns units will be treated as engaged in a U.S. trade or business, that corporation may be subject to the U.S. branch profits tax at a rate of 30%, in addition to regular U.S. federal income tax, on its share of our earnings and profits, as adjusted for changes in the foreign corporation's "U.S. net equity," that is effectively connected with the conduct of a U.S. trade or business.
-That tax may be reduced or eliminated by an income tax treaty between the United States and the country in which the foreign corporate unitholder is a "qualified resident."
+In addition, because a Non-U.S. Unitholder that is classified as a non-U.S. corporation will be treated as engaged in a U.S. trade or business, that corporation may be subject to the U.S. branch profits tax at a rate of 30%, in addition to regular U.S. federal income tax, on its share of our earnings and profits, as adjusted for changes in the corporation's "U.S. net equity," that is effectively connected with the conduct of a U.S. trade or business.
+That tax may be reduced or eliminated by an income tax treaty between the United States and the country in which the corporate unitholder is a "qualified resident."
 In addition, this type of unitholder is subject to special information reporting requirements under Section 6038C of the Code.

-A foreign unitholder who sells or otherwise disposes of a unit will be subject to U.S. federal income tax on gain realized from the sale or disposition of that unit to the extent the gain is effectively connected with a U.S. trade or business of the foreign unitholder.
-Gain on the sale or disposition of a common unit will be treated as effectively connected with a U.S. trade or business to the extent that a foreign unitholder would recognize gain effectively connected with a U.S. trade or business upon the hypothetical sale of our assets at fair market value on the date of the sale or exchange of that unit.
-Such gain shall be reduced by certain amounts treated as effectively connected with a U.S. trade or business attributable to certain real property interests, as set forth in the following paragraph.
+A Non-U.S. Unitholder who sells or otherwise disposes of a unit will be subject to U.S. federal income tax on gain realized from the sale or disposition of that unit to the extent the gain is effectively connected with a U.S. trade or business of the Non-U.S. Unitholder.
+Gain on the sale or disposition of a common unit will be treated as effectively connected with a U.S. trade or business to the extent that a Non-U.S. Unitholder would recognize gain effectively connected with a U.S. trade or business to for a sate of the sale on the date of the sale or exchange of that unit.
+As a result, the exclusion from U.S. trade or busines market will not prevent a Non-U.S. Unitholder from being subject to U.S. federal income tax on gain from the sale or disposition of its common units to the extent such gain is effectively connected with a U.S. trade or business.
+We expect substantially all of the gain from the sale or disposition of our common units to be treated as effectively connected with a U.S. trade or business.